 - The target address, or the address it’s linking to.
 This is the ‘unknown’ thing.

-- An optional tag containing extra metadata about the nature of the relationship or target.
-You can put whatever you like into this tag, then retrieve it or filter on it when you’re performing a link query.
+- An optional tag containing extra information about the nature of the relationship or target.
+You can put whatever you like into this tag, then retrieve it or filter on it when you’re querying a base address for links.

 What sorts of ‘known’ things can you use as starting points?

 First of all, Alice and Bob can just share addresses with each other.
-This could happen via email, business card, or pigeon post, but this is a networked technology we’re talking about so it’d be nice to use it for address sharing.
-The problem is that Alice and Bob don’t know each other’s addresses yet, so we’re still at square one.
+This could happen via email, business card, or pigeon post, but this is a networked technology we’re talking about so it’d be nice to use Holochain itself for address sharing.

 We recommend anchors as a useful pattern for creating starting points on the DHT’s graph database.
-Anchors are just small chunks of data, usually strings, that serve as things to attach links to.
-They can be easy for humans to share and type, such as usernames and hashtags, or they can be baked into the application as constants.
-The important thing is that they’re simple enough that anyone can generate their address and retrieve links attached to them without knowing the address beforehand.
+An anchor is just a small chunk of data on the DHT, usually a string, that serves as a base to attach a lot of links to.
+An anchor’s value can be easy for humans to share and type, such as a username or hashtag, or it can be baked into the application as a string constant.
+The important thing is that it should be easy for an anchor to become a ‘known’ thing, so the code can calculate the hash and retrieve the links attached to it.

-Anchors are just built from entries and links, like anything else in Holochain, but they’re part of the SDK so you don’t have to roll your own implementation.
+Anchors are just entries, but they’re part of the SDK so you don’t have to roll your own implementation.
 Our implementation also lets you create ‘paths’, hierarchies of linked anchors, which are great for product categories, filesystems, search indexes, and more.

 Alice is a singer/songwriter who excels at the ukulele and wants to share her music with the world.
 She joins the app and chooses to register the username “@alice_ukulele”.
 She checks if it’s already been taken by calculating its address and looking for an existing username DHT entry with that address.

-That entry doesn’t exist, so she publishes it and links it to her agent address.
+That entry doesn’t exist, so she creates it and links it to her agent address.
 Now, users who know her username can find her agent address.

 Alice wants to show up in the public directory of artists, so she links her username entry to the “all_users” anchor, a string constant that’s hard-coded into the app.
-Now people can discover her username by retrieving all the links on “_all_users”.
+Now the app can discover her username, along with all others, by retrieving all the links on “all_users”.

 Alice creates an entry for her debut EP album and links it to her agent address.
-Now listeners who know her agent address can find the albums she’s published.
+Now listeners who discover her agent address can find the albums she’s published.

 She uploads all the tracks and links them to the album entry.

-She wants people to be able to find her album by genre, so she selects or creates three applicable genre tags (they’re anchors too) and links her album to them.
+Now she wants people to be able to find her album by genre, so she selects or creates a few applicable genre tags (they’re anchors too) and links her album to them.

-Those genres are already linked to an “all_genres” anchor, another hard-coded constant.
+Those genre tags are linked to an “all_genres” anchor, another hard-coded constant.
 Listeners can query this anchor to get the full list of genres.

 Alice’s entries, now linked to one another and other existing entries on the DHT, form a graph that allows listeners to discover her and her music from a number of different starting points.

-- It’s not possible to do arbitrary queries on a DHT, because entries are scattered across many nodes and can only be retrieved by their addresses.
+- It’s not possible to do arbitrary queries on a DHT, because data is scattered across many nodes and can only be retrieved by its address.